cailleanC1C/C1C-Recruitment/docs/ops/modules/ShardTracker.md

 Buttons live on every embed inside the user’s thread:

-- **Tab buttons** — Overview, per-shard detail tabs, and a Last Pulls tab.
+- **Tab buttons** — Text-only Overview tab plus emoji-only shard tabs (Ancient/Void/Sacred/Primal) and a text Last Pulls tab.
-- **Stash adjusters** — +/- buttons per shard type to update stash counts; pulls (negative deltas) increment the appropriate mercy counters.
-- **Got Legendary/Mythical** — open modals that record how many shards were pulled, where the drop appeared, and reset counters accordingly.
+- **+ Stash / - Pulls** — open numeric modals on the active shard tab only.
+  + Stash increases stash without touching mercy; - Pulls reduces stash (floored at 0) and increments mercy (Primal increments both legendary and mythical).
+- **Got Legendary** — shard tabs only.
+Non-Primal resets the legendary mercy to zero; Primal opens a follow-up with Legendary vs Mythical to decide whether to reset only the legendary counter or both mercy tracks.

 Only the thread owner may press the buttons; everyone else receives a friendly rejection message.
 Button handlers write through to Sheets immediately and edit